OdinsPlasmaRifle/hexon-hugo-theme/README.md

 ## Usage

 Take a look at the `exampleSite` folder within the theme.
-You can copy the whole folders contents into your hugo project or just the parts you want.
+You can copy the whole folder's contents into your Hugo project or just the parts you want.

-Once done you can run the hugo development server:
+Once done you can run the Hugo development server:

 ```sh
 hugo server